5 Strategies for Affiliate Marketing Without a Website in 2022

 If you like the idea of running an affiliate marketing blog, but don’t want the hassle of building and maintaining one – web 2.0 third-party content platforms might be the answer you’re looking for.

-Sites like Steemit, Medium, and Hubpages allow users to publish blog posts and build a following without the need to develop their own platform.
 What’s more is that by allowing affiliate link insertion into content, marketing opportunities are rife.

 The most significant advantage offered by using these platforms is that the domain is very authoritative, meaning that it is much easier to rank content for long-tail keywords than if you were starting a blog from scratch.